Measurements of quasar proximity zones with the Ly$\alpha$ forest of DESI Y1 quasars: Data

 The \lya forest catalog, a subset of the quasar spectra, is described in \citet{2024MNRAS.528.6666R} and \citet{2025JCAP...01..124A}.
 Here, we summarize its main characteristics and properties.
 There are two different catalogs that correspond to two different rest-frame wavelength ranges of the quasar spectra, Region “A” (1040--1205\AA) and Region “B” (920--1020\AA).
 In the following analysis, we focus on the Region A catalog, which is not affected by other Lyman series lines.
 Note that we use only data from the blue channel (one of the three spectrograph channels), and the observed wavelength coverage is limited to 3600--5772\AA.
-Combined with the above rest-frame wavelength cut, this corresponds to a quasar redshift range of $z=2.1$--$4.4$ for Region A. Furthermore, various masks are applied to remove bad pixels caused by cosmic rays or CCD defects, as well as to mitigate galactic absorption, residual sky lines, and the effects of damped \lya systems (DLAs) and broad absorption line (BAL) features.
+Combined with the above rest-frame wavelength cut, this corresponds to a quasar redshift range of $z=2.1$--$4.4$ for Region A.

+Furthermore, various masks are applied to remove bad pixels caused by cosmic rays or CCD defects, as well as to mitigate galactic absorption, residual sky lines, and the effects of damped \lya systems (DLAs) and broad absorption line (BAL) features.
 Briefly, DLAs are identified using both convolutional neural network (CNN) and Gaussian Process (GP)-based finders, and regions around DLAs detected by both algorithms with probability $>50\%$ are masked.
-To ensure the purity of the catalog, only DLAs in spectra with mean \lya forest S/N $>3$ are included.
+To ensure purity, the DLA catalog only includes DLAs identified in spectra with mean Ly$\alpha$-forest S/N $>3$.
+In our selection of \lya forests or quasar pairs, we do not impose such an S/N cut.
+Since the DLA-masked pixels are only a small fraction \citep[$\sim 5\%$; e.g., Figure~3 of][]{2024MNRAS.528.6666R} in the DESI \lya forest catalogs, their overall impact on the measured transmission is small.
 BAL features are identified using the DESI DR1 BAL catalog, which is based on the Absorptivity Index (AI) and Balnicity Index (BI) criteria; the corresponding absorption troughs are masked, while the rest of the \lya forest region in those spectra is retained.
 After discarding forests that do not have 150 valid pixels (too short) or do not have a valid continuum fit (negative continuum), we finally have 428,403 \lya forests (Region A).

 The catalog provides the density fluctuation and the associated weight for each forest pixel.
 The density fluctuation is measured by the DESI \lya analysis pipeline, {\sc picca}\footnote{\url{https://github.com/igmhub/picca/}} \citep{2020ApJ...901..153D}, and defined by the transmitted flux: